Cosmic-Mod/Cosmic-Mod.github.io/index.md

 layout: page
 hero_tag: true
 hero_tag_class: is-large is-danger
-hero_tag_text: "Warning: This mod is in a very alpha state!"
+hero_tag_text: "Warning: This mod is in alpha"
 ---

 # A brand new Minecraft space mod!

 This mod adds many new planets, moons and even solar systems!
+{% include div3d.html id="testrender" content="blah" %}

 MOD STAGE : Very Alpha (can be only played in creative mode)